munificent/game-programming-patterns/book/observer.markdown

 a dynamically allocated collection that grows and shrinks as observers are added and removed.
 That memory churn spooks some people.

-Of course, the first thing to notice is that it only allocates memory when observers are being wired up. *Sending* a notification requires no memory allocation whatsoever: it's just a method call.
+Of course, the first thing to notice is that it only allocates memory when observers are being wired up. *Sending* a notification requires no memory allocation whatsoever -- it's just a method call.
 If you wire up your observers at the start of the game and don't mess with them much, the amount of allocation is minimal.

 If it's still a problem, though, I'll walk through a way to implement adding and removing observers without any dynamic allocation at all.